-The intermediary role is more wide-ranging than that of the Appropriate Adult who may already be familiar with a child or vulnerable adult.
-Appropriate Adults, witness supporters and Victim Support workers play a very different and vital role, offering emotional and practical support.
-However, the intermediary role must remain impartial in the interests of justice for all.
-And the most crucial difference is that the intermediary advises police officers and lawyers how to frame questions so that the witness can understand them.
+A witness supporter offers emotional support, however the intermediary role must remain impartial in the interests of justice for all.
+The most crucial difference is that the intermediary advises police officers and lawyers how to frame questions so that the witness can understand them.

 Isn’t it better to do a police interview quickly?
-If we wait a bit to get an intermediary involved, won’t the witness forget stuff?
+If we wait a bit to get an intermediary involved, won’t the witness forget what happened?

 Can intermediaries test a witness’ understanding of what is the truth and what is a lie?

-Why must an officer or other official be present when an intermediary assesses a witness?
+Why is it best practice for the interviewing officer to be present when an intermediary assesses a witness?

-Crucially, intermediaries are independent.
-This is what enables them to advise police, lawyers and judges in an impartial way.
-They must not therefore concern themselves with evidence.
+Firstly, observing the intermediary working with a witness enables the interviewing officer to plan their interview more effectively.
+Secondly, intermediaries are impartial and should therefore not be left alone with a witness or concern themselves with evidence.
 Were they to spend time alone with a witness, for example during their communication assessment, and were the witness to offer additional evidence it would not be the responsibility of the intermediary to make a note of this.